 - From 13 December, guidance is for people to work from home if they can.
 Anyone who cannot work from home should continue to travel to their workplace.

 - From 15 December, mandatory certification will be introduced for certain settings.
 This will mean a requirement to show vaccination status or a recent negative test to enter certain high risk settings

 COVID-19 remains a serious health risk.
 You should stay cautious to help protect yourself and others.

 The UK's booster COVID-19 vaccination programme is ongoing and is being extended to wider age groups.
 Those who are eligible will be contacted by the NHS to come forward for their booster jab.
 You can also book a booster yourself if you meet certain conditions.
 Check the NHS website for more information.

-People who are double jabbed or aged under 18 are no longer be legally required to self-isolate if they are identified as a close contact of a positive COVID-19 case.
-For further information please see the governments update.
+People who are double jabbed or aged under 18 will not normally be required to self-isolate if they are identified as a close contact of a positive COVID-19 case.
+However all contacts of suspected Omicron cases must self-isolate, regardless of their vaccination status.
+They will be contacted by NHS Test and Trace.
+For further information please see the latest announcement.

 For a breakdown of cases in England visit the government's data website which is updated daily.

 - Roadmap out of lockdown